-When a bank account is frozen, it is for a reason the bank finds to be appropriate, usually, it is to stop future regulatory violations, ongoing violations of bank policy, or cost-saving measures.
+When a bank account is frozen, it is for a reason the bank finds appropriate.
+Usually, it is to stop future regulatory violations, ongoing violations of bank policy, or cost-saving measures.
 The freeze is either due by court order or the financial institution itself.

-Sometimes it could be a useful and needed tactic for you to keep your account secure, however, it could also be a major inconvenience.
+Sometimes it could be a useful and needed tactic for you to keep your account secure.
+However, it could also cause a major inconvenience.

 Banks regularly monitor accounts for suspicious or illegal activity.

 If your account raises red flags, it will be frozen and put under investigation until the issue can be resolved.

 These are the possible reasons why your account is made frozen.

 Credit card companies can request that the bank put a freeze on your account if you have unpaid debts.
 Likewise, your account can be frozen due to tax debt.